xjtlu-lug/ics-notes/README.md

 ## Review Guide for XJTLU ICS major

-This document covers the summary of some courses and materials that is not covered at lecturers' PPT or other review materials.
+This document covers the summary of some courses and materials that are not covered at lecturers' PPT or other review materials.

 * [official pages](https://notes.xjtlu.moe/)
 * View at [Gitbook](https://www.gitbook.com/book/xjtlu-lug/ics-notes/details)